Grant Programs Summary

 HUD Entitlement Community Program (CDBG)

 Since 2003, the City of Bowie has been designated as an Entitlement Community, which allows the City to receive direct funding from the U.S. Department of Housing and Urban Development (HUD) under its Community Development Block Grant (CDBG) program.
-The Office of Grant Development & Administration (OGDA) manages this program and uses the funds for projects throughout the City including street and infrastructure improvements in Old Town Bowie and housing upgrades and energy efficiency enhancements for senior citizens homes throughout the City.
+The Office of Grant Development & Administration (OGDA) manages this program and uses the funds for projects throughout the City including the Workforce Development Program and housing upgrades and energy efficiency enhancements for citizens homes throughout the City through the Single Family Rehab Program.

 Single Family Housing Rehabilitation Program